 • Feed the skin

-This mask is intense for some people, so if you have very sensitive skin and this mask is a bit too strong for you, add less Vitamin C powder to your aloe very gel or simply mix a pinch of the Vitamin C powder into your daily serum or moisturizer for the same effect.
+This mask is intense for some people, so if you have very sensitive skin and this mask is a bit too strong for you, add less Vitamin C powder to your aloe vera gel.
+You can also mix a pinch of the Vitamin C powder into your daily serum or moisturizer for the same effect.

-*** You can also use Vitamin C tablets crushed into a powder or capules instead of trying to find the powdered version if it isn’t available.
+*** You can also use Vitamin C tablets crushed into a powder or capsules instead of trying to find the powdered version if it isn’t available.
+It’s not the best method, but it works to an extent.
 Just make sure it says L-ascorbic acid so you know it’s the real thing.
-Using the vitamin C powder from the link above will yield an orange-y looking mask while pure L-ascorbic acid yields a white mask.
+Using the vitamin C powder from the link above will yield an orange looking mask while pure L-ascorbic acid yields a white mask.